JEA666/IaC-testEnv/README.md

     ssh_username = "som user name" # for demo it is ubuntu ssh_private_key =  "path for your key"

+You also need to edit variables.tf for variables from your environment.

 ## Step 3

 Reboot PC